iamappinventiv/JavaScript_Assessment5/README.md

 # Question 8
 ## What are generator functions?
 Explain it with the help of an example.
 ### Explaination -
-**Generator functions**** are special functions in JS that can be paused and resumed.
-They are defined using the `function* syntax`, and when called, they return a generator object.
-This object has a `.next()` method that can be used to execute the `generator function` until it reaches the next `yield` statement, at which point it pauses and returns the yielded value.
-The `.next()` method can be called again to resume execution of the generator function from where it left .
+In JS, generator functions are unique operations that support `pausing` and `restarting`.
+When called, they return a generator object and are defined using the `'function* syntax'`.
+The "generator function" can be run using the object's `".next()"` method up until it encounters the subsequent `"yield"` statement, at which point it pauses and returns the yielded value.
+You can continue the generator function's execution by invoking the `'.next()' `method once again.

 #### Code Example :
 ```js